Avimitin/Avimitin/README.md

 | `- / +`   | resize gap     |
 | `↑ ↓ ← →` | resize windows |

+### Deprecated warning

+But anyway, I am using [DWM](https://github.com/Avimitin/dwm) now.
+Please take a look at it.
+I think you will love it.
+The i3 configuration is now archive.

 ## Environment setting

 ### fcitx